joyceximenes/joyceximenes/README.md

 ### Olá, eu sou a Joyce Ximenes

-- 🌱 Tenho estudado sobre Machine Learning e inteligência Artificial.
+- 🌱 I'm a enthusiast of Data Science, Machine Learning and IA's technology.
+I also have a bit experience of Web Development.
-- 😄 Pronomes: ela/dela
+- 😄 Staying engaged in learning motivates me a lot!